Erova-Energy/aws-ecr-proxy/README.md

 ```

 ### Publish
-Publish the default `catalinpan/aws-ecr-proxy` image with the version specified in the `version.txt` file.
+Publish the default `aws-ecr-proxy` image with the version specified in the `version.txt` file.
 ```
 ./publish.sh --latest
 ```